xolox/python-rotate-backups/README.rst

    "``-u``, ``--use-sudo``","Enable the use of ""sudo"" to rotate backups in directories that are not readable and/or writable for the current user (or the user logged in to a remote system over SSH)."
+   "``-S``, ``--syslog=CHOICE``","Explicitly enable or disable system logging instead of letting the program figure out what to do.
+The values '1', 'yes', 'true' and 'on' enable system logging whereas the values '0', 'no', 'false' and 'off' disable it."
    "``-f``, ``--force``","If a sanity check fails an error is reported and the program aborts.
 You can use ``--force`` to continue with backup rotation instead.
 Sanity checks are done to ensure that the given DIRECTORY exists, is readable and is